MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Create a static html file with a web form.
+1. Create a static HTML page with an HTML form.

-2. Connect it with images and a CSS file.
+2. Add images and a CSS file.

 3. Add the UseStaticFiles middleware.

-4. Show the html file inside the ASP.NET Core application.
+4. Display an HTML file from within an ASP.NET Core application.

 ####	Task 1: Create a new project using the ASP.NET Core Empty project template